← Back

 The Trip That Reminded Me There's More to Life

-We had dinner with Suzy’s parents and I held a conversation in Korean.
+We had dinner with her parents and I held a conversation in Korean.
 I told jokes that made them laugh hard, her dad belly laughing.
 That was the whole point of studying for two years, not just to be understood but to be funny in someone else’s language.
 It worked.

 We went beyond Seoul too.
 Jeju Island with its volcanic craters and the Penguin Village.
 A cable car ride in Mokpo.
 The historical sites in Gyeongju.
 Muneoppang in Yeosu.